CoryTheDerp/Financial-Gaslighter/README.md

 # **FINANCIAL GASLIGHTER**

-**😉😉😉 An app that'll generate the best financial advice for all your problems! 😉😉😉**
+**😉 A web-based app that'll generate the best financial advice for all your problems! 😉**